EdDuarte/website/content/projects/vokter.md

 This implies a more optimized architecture that has the potential of significantly reducing the total number of simultaneous jobs.

-## Fault-tolerance for matching jobs {#fault-tolerance}
+## Orchestration for matching jobs {#matching-orchestration}

-Only detection jobs can be timed-out after failing too many times to load a new snapshot of the document.
-However, sending a response to the client can fail too, and currently there is no fault-tolerant way to deprecate matching jobs when the client has 'disappeared and lost interest'.
-If a client fails to receive the data, maybe because the client itself has been shutdown before canceling its jobs from Vokter, then a potential high number of active detection and matching jobs are gonna stay unnecessarily active.
+After an attempt to load a new snapshot of the document fails too many times, only detection jobs are timed-out.
+However, the system can fail to send a response to the client as well, and there is currently no way to deprecate matching jobs when the client has "disappeared and lost interest" before canceling their jobs from Vokter.
+This means that a high number of active detection and matching jobs might be kept alive unnecessarily.